Jessi (musician): 2023–present: More Vision and independent label

 On April 14, 2023, Jessi signed with Jay Park's label More Vision.
 On October 25, she released the single "Gum".

 On January 31, 2024, it was announced that Jessi had left Jay Park's label More Vision after a mutual decision to terminate her contract.
 On August 20, 2024, Apple TV+ announced K-Pop Idols, a documentary series featuring Jessi, Blackswan, and Cravity, which premiered on August 30.
 On September 20, 2024, Jessi signed a management contract with DOD Entertainment and launched her own independent label, UNNI.
 On October 18, following the fan assault controversy, DOD Entertainment announced that they had terminated the contract at Jessi's request.
+On June 27, 2025, she made a comeback with her first single under UNNI, “Newsflash”, and partnered with BMG for international distribution.

 Personal life

 Jessi attended Korea Kent Foreign School along with Girls' Generation members Tiffany Young and Jessica Jung.
-Jessi successfully passed an SM Entertainment audition, the same company her two classmates were under.
+Jessi successfully passed an SM Entertainment audition, the same company her then two classmates were under.
 However, she chose not to become part of the label, as she believed its approach to music did not match her style.
 Before Jessi went on temporary hiatus from the music industry, she struggled to become accustomed to Korean culture.
 She did not find immediate success after her debut, and was sometimes forced to sleep in saunas when she did not have enough money for a place to stay.